 - Contracts, updating employment contracts, staff handbooks and employment permits

 - Data protection, the obligations, responses to requests, and drafting policies

-- Employee personal injury claims, including bullying, harassment and work-related stress complaints
+- Complaints, advising employers on bullying, harassment and work-related stress complaints

 - Equality compliance from interviews to employment, and including litigation